esesmuedgars/IdeaKit/README.md

 ### `UINavigationController`

-Watch a YouTube [video](https://www.youtube.com/watch?v=LbAd2FIlnos) by [Sean Allen](https://twitter.com/seanallen_dev) where he explains what navigation controllers are, how do they work, and how to customize a navigation controller to match your application's look and feel.
+Watch a YouTube [video](https://www.youtube.com/watch?v=LbAd2FIlnos) by [Sean Allen](https://twitter.com/seanallen_dev) where he explains what navigation controllers are, how do they work, and how to customize a navigation controller to match your application's visual identity.

 ### Higher-order functions